iDecisive/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

 The closure is being used inside the function being returned within personalDice.
-It's using a private variable called newRoll.
+The inner function is using a private variable called newRoll but it also can access "name" which is being passed into personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?